ScrapCodes/kyok-spark/README.md

 So this helps makes, Cloud HSM very secure for enterprise usage.
 It also helps take off load from CPU, for processing ciphering and deciphering of data and thus makes cryptography considerably faster.

+What is IBM Key Protect and IBM Hyper protect in essence?

+IBM Cloud has these two unique offerings, tailored to different needs of the users.
+ a) IBM Key Protect, which is pay as you go service and charges per API call to the KMS service.
+It uses a Cloud HSM instance to securely manage the Key.
+ b) IBM Hyper Protect, lets you provision a dedicated instance of a Cloud HSM server machine on the cloud.

+ Either you choose IBM Key Protect or IBM Hyper Protect, both provide a Key Management service (or KMS) which can integrate well with rest of the IBM Cloud services (e.g. Openshift, Cloud Object Store etc..)

 There is another benefit of dedicated hardware for cryptography, i.e. they generate and store the keys on the device and keep them very safe.
 So, keys are not stored in the regular persistent storage like a system Hard drive or a NAS or SAN.
 In fact, keys are generated and stored on the dedicated crypto device, and the device have the ability to